 There are a growing number of other abusive and non-sanctioned

 events geared towards children, such as “calf riding,” "steer riding," "chute dogging," "goat tying," and children's "mutton bustin’.”
-Such events indoctrinate impressionable children, young men, and young women into an animal-abusing ideology, as explained by Dr. Jim Reynolds.
-Video courtesy of Shani Campbell.
+Such events indoctrinate impressionable children, young men, and young women into an animal-abusing ideology, as explained by Dr. Jim Reynolds in this video.

 Additional Thoughts from the Experts

 Eric Mills & Jim Reynolds on the PRCA “Injury Rate”

 Chris Berry, Esq. on the PRCA’s “No Camera” policy

 Dr. James Reynolds – Animals Don’t Get a Choice

 What You Can Do To Help